docker-library/docs/influxdb3-explorer/content.md

 # What is InfluxDB 3 Explorer?

-InfluxDB 3 Explorer is a standalone web application designed for visualizing, querying, and managing your data stored in InfluxDB 3 Core and Enterprise.
+InfluxDB 3 Explorer is a standalone web application designed for visualizing, querying, and managing your data stored in InfluxDB 3.
 Explorer provides an intuitive interface for interacting with your time series data.

 %%LOGO%%